-Over the past few weeks we’ve been discussing the goals of data visualization, and how our eyes and brain process visual information.
-This week we’ll go deeper than the physical process, and understand the fundamentals of visual processing.
-First, let’s look at the most basic building blocks of a visualization – Preattentive Attributes.
+For the past few weeks, we’ve been discussing the goals of data visualization as well as how our eyes and brain process visual information.
+We’ll go beyond the physical process this week to learn about the fundamentals of visual processing.

 Preattentive Attributes Used by Our Working Memory

 Colin Ware, a data visualization expert, wrote a book ‘Information Visualization’ in which he terms the basic building blocks of the visualization process as ‘Preattentive’ attributes.
 These attributes are what immediately catch our eye when we look at visualization.
 They can be perceived in less than 10 milliseconds, even before we make a conscious effort to notice them.
 Here’s a list of the preattentive attributes:

 Ready to get started building amazing charts with world class tools?
 Free trial download!

 Image credit: Colin Ware, Information Visualization: Perception for Design